 Other than that little episode it was a lovely day!

-The next morning we headed up to Ramsgate and to a much raved about restaurant – “The Waffle House” for lunch.
-Sweet and savory, their menu consists of any type of waffle topping from lemon meringue to chicken curry.
+The next morning we headed up to Ramsgate and to a much raved about restaurant called “The Waffle House” for lunch.
+Sweet and savory, their menu consisted of many types of waffles with toppings varying from lemon meringue to chicken curry.

 We then wandered around the beach there.
 On our way back from Ramsgate, driving past sugar cane fields, we stopped off at a market stall selling fresh fruit.
 They cut some open and sliced off bits of fresh fruit for us to sample.
 We bought a box full of fresh produce to take back to the villa.